 A traumatic incident may cause severe emotional distress that devastates you long after your physical wounds are healed.
 You might suffer nightmares about the incident for months or even years.
 You might fall into a state of extreme depression if your injuries prevent you from returning to a meaningful job.
 You might suffer panic attacks every time you travel in a vehicle on the highway, Those types of experiences are all symptomatic of post-traumatic stress disorder (PTSD).
-If you’re experiencing life-altering emotional trauma, you should contact a PTSD lawyer to help you recover full compensation for your injuries.
+If you’re experiencing life-altering emotional trauma, you should contact an Atlanta PTSD lawyer to help you recover full compensation for your injuries.

 What Are PTSD Symptoms?

 You may have heard the term PTSD used to describe the traumatic shock combat veterans experience.
 In the past decade, we’ve learned that PTSD affects many civilians, as well, regardless of their age, nationality, or ethnicity.
-When a person experiences a catastrophic event, such as a violent attack, disaster, or a serious accident, they can experience a lifetime of emotional distress.
+When a person experiences a catastrophic event, such as a violent attack, disaster, or a serious motor vehicle accident, they can experience a lifetime of emotional distress.

 You may not experience any PTSD symptoms immediately after you’re injured.
 In fact, it may take weeks, months, or even years after your accident for PTSD symptoms to appear.
-If you are suffer the following symptoms as a result of your accident, you may have post-traumatic stress disorder:
+If you are suffering the following symptoms as a result of your accident, you may have post-traumatic stress disorder:

 - Flashbacks where you re-live the incident that injured you

 - Isolating yourself from your friends and family members